tivsharma/AI-impact-on-job-market-/README.md

 With increase in AI automation, in various sectors, a decline in job growth is also observed.

 #Visuals:
-AI job distribution across industries(Chart.png) Dashboard(dashboard.png)
+AI job distribution across industries(images/AI job distribution across industries.png)|
+Salary trend and forecast (images/AI salary trend and forcast.png) Dashboard(images/dashboard.png)
+Job growth visual(images/Job growth projection.png)

 #Data source:
 The dataset used for this project was obtained from **Kaggle**: